 My Italian gloves were not the first perfumed pair in England, as I explained in Part 1.
 Only the scent was novel.
 As for the fashion’s spread, Oxford gloves were well established well before the 1590s.
-Ms Dugan is a decade off in the opposite direction.
+Ms Dugan is again a decade off, in the opposite direction.

 The last sentence is a nugget of gold among the dross.
 It was news to me that at the end of 1592, a Dr Thomas Holland, Rector of Exeter College, Oxford, sent my ex-father-in-law [Anne had died in 1588] a pair of Oxford gloves as a New Year’s gift.
 I had a fine laugh 425 years after the fact.
 Was Holland playing a prank, or was he just clueless?
 I can’t imagine that it went over well at Theobalds.
 I’d have paid money to see Burghley’s face when he opened the package.

 Chapter 5, Oiled in Ambergris: Ambergris, Gloves, London’s Luxury Markets, from which this excerpt comes, is an interesting read.
-But when, in such a short selection of a recent work, you see this many statements carelessly written or demonstrably incorrect, you wonder how much else in the book is also wrong.
+But when in such a short selection of such a recent work you see this many statements so carelessly written or demonstrably incorrect, you wonder how much else in the book is also wrong.
 Caveat lector.

 ● A tome from 1938, reprinted in 1997.
 Tudor Costume and Fashion, by Herbert Norris.
 It’s a 900-page illustrated reference of, well, Tudor costume and fashion.